JamesPCVR/MusiGui/README.md

 Pronounced `myou-zi-goo-ee`.
 It is a GUI wrapper around the legendary [youtube-dl](https://github.com/ytdl-org/youtube-dl) and AI upscalers: RealSR; Waifu2x; and SRMD.

+The windows freezes during a download, this application is only single-threaded.
+If your OS says it's "not responding" you probably just need to wait for the download to finish.

 If you ever get stuck or need help; press the handy-dandy `help` button in the program!
+There are also some tooltips (hover for 1 second).

 # Dependencies

+### Required

 Dependencies `tkinter`, `json`, `ctypes`, `os`, `time`, and `subprocess` are included in the [python standard library](https://docs.python.org/3/library/index.html).